AgoraIO/agora-rtt-server/README.md

 ![Real-Time Transcription business server](https://docs-git-milestone37-speech-to-text-Agora-gdxe.vercel.app/en/assets/images/real-time-transcription-server-07d073102bebc8cf0f41e6985efc56b1.svg)

-In order to use the RESTful API to transcribe speech, you make the following calls:
+In order to use the RESTful API to transcribe speech, your server make the following calls:

 1. `acquire`: Request a `builderToken` that authenticates the user and gives permission to start Real-Time Transcription .
-You must call
-`start` using this `builderToken` within five minutes.
+You must call `start` using this `builderToken` within five minutes.
 1. `start`: Begin the transcription task.
 Once you start a task, `builderToken` remains valid for the entire session.
 Use the same `builderToken` to query and stop the task.
 1. `query`: Check the task status.
 1. `stop`: Stop the transcription task.

 ## Prerequisites

-In order to set up Real-Time Transcription in your app, you must have:
+In order to set up a demo Real-Time Transcription business server, you must have:

 * Java Development Kit (JDK) 1.8 or higher.
+* Installed [git](https://git-scm.com/downloads) on your development machine.
 * Installed [Maven](https://maven.apache.org/download.cgi) on your system.
-* An Integrated Development Environment (IDE) configured to work with java projects.
+* An Integrated Development Environment (IDE) configured to work with Maven Java projects.
 * [Curl](https://curl.se/download.html) for testing your server implementation.
 * Enabled Real-Time Transcription for your project.
 Contact sales@Agora.io
 * Activated a [supported cloud storage service](#supported-third-party-cloud-storage-services) to record and store Real-Time Transcription texts.